The New Domestic and Family Violence Protection Act 2012

 Where an application for protection under the Act has been granted, it affords the following protection to aggrieved persons:

-- orders the respondents to be of good behaviour toward you;
+- orders the respondent to be of good behaviour toward you;

-- prevents further acts of domestic violence to you or your associates (family, friends etc.) by making a breach of the order a criminal offence with more severe punishment;
+- prohibits further acts of domestic violence against you or named persons on the Order (family, friends etc.) by making a breach of the order a criminal offence with more severe punishment;

-- prevents a respondent from attending certain premises, or places;
+- prevents the perpetrator from attending certain premises, or places;

-- provides the police and/or the Court with the power to evict a respondent from their home temporarily or until the Court proceedings are finalised; and
+- provides the police and/or the Court with the power to evict a perpetrator from their home temporarily or until the Court proceedings are finalised; and

 - any other orders as the Court see fit with the safety, protection and wellbeing of victims of Domestic Violence of paramount importance.